mwauters92/QuantumRL/README.md

 # QuantumRL
 classes and scripts for ground state preparation with reinforcement learning.
 It requires a running version of OpenAI spinningup libray.
 Installation instruction can be find in https://spinningup.openai.com/en/latest/user/installation.html
+WARNING: the new version of spinningup requires both tensorflow and pytorch.
+Both are installed along with spinningup, but there can be issues with the tmp directory.
+An installation of mpi is needed, otherwise spinningup will not compile.

 Files
 quantum_env.py